Dilwale (2015 film): Home media

-Reception

 Box office

-Dilwale made around ₹130 crore worldwide in its opening weekend, the third highest of the year.
+Dilwale grossed ₹130 crore worldwide in its opening weekend, making it the third highest-grosser of the year.

 India

 The film, releasing alongside Bajirao Mastani, opened number one at the box office, and collected ₹210 million nett in India on its opening day, the third highest of the year after Prem Ratan Dhan Payo and Bajrangi Bhaijaan.
-The film showed little drop on its second day, and earned nearly ₹200 million nett.
+The film showed a little drop on its second day, and earned nearly ₹200 million nett.
 On its first Sunday, Dilwale took in approximately ₹230 million nett, bringing the three-day nett to an estimated ₹640 million.
 Dilwale had a first week of ₹970 million nett in the domestic market.

 The film earned around ₹210 million nett in its second weekend.
 It grossed little over ₹310 million nett in week two, taking its business to ₹1.27 billion nett.
 The film made around ₹110 million nett more in the third week.

 Khan expressed disappointment with the film's domestic performance in India.
 Kajol was also reportedly disappointed, with reports claiming that she regretted turning down the lead role in a Sujoy Ghosh film in favour of Dilwale.

-Other territories
+Worldwide

 Dilwale had the highest opening of 2015 abroad and the second highest ever, with a weekend gross of around 8.5 million.
 The film also set an all-time record opening in the Persian Gulf region.
 In Pakistan, the film earned ₹65 million in its first three days.
 The film collected ₹9.13 crore in Pakistan in the first week.
 The film went on to earn over $13 million overseas in the first week, again the highest of the year.

 Dilwale grossed another $3.75 million in the second weekend, for an overall $16.75 million in ten days.
 After two weeks, the film's earnings abroad were more than $20.5 million.
 The film had grossed around $23.3 million outside India as of 12 January 2016 to become the highest-grossing film starring Shah Rukh Khan in overseas markets.

 Dilwale sales reached more than $25 million following openings in new markets such as Germany, Netherlands and Indonesia.
 The film went on to earn approximately $26.6 million (INR 1756.5 million) by February 2016.
 The film's final overseas gross was US$30.2 million (₹194 crore), the highest ever for a Shah Rukh Khan film, and making it the twelfth highest-grossing Indian film overseas.